-- Make sure that all passengers have their hands, etc. inside the vehicle before closing the windows.
+- Make sure that all passengers have their hands, etc. inside the vehicle while it is in motion and before closing the windows.
 Use the window lock switch to prevent unexpected use of the power windows. - Do not leave children unattended inside the vehicle.
 They could unknowingly activate switches or controls and become trapped in a window.
 Unattended children could become involved in serious accidents.